Farama-Foundation/ViZDoom/README.md

 ## Python quick start

-#### At the moment ViZDoom does not work with numpy 2.0.
-Using ViZDoom with numpy 2.0 results in a silent bug - all the state buffers containing all data.
-At the moment, please use ViZDoom with numpy 1.26.
+#### Versions 1.2.3 and below does not work correctly with numpy 2.0+.
+Please upgrade ViZDoom to the newest version or downgrade numpy to the last 1.21+ version.

 ### Linux
 To install the latest release of ViZDoom, just run: